FarmBot-Docs/farmbot-software/v9/FarmBot-Software/how-to-guides/mount-and-dismount-tools.md

 Our tool mounting sequence will not only instruct FarmBot to mount a tool and pull it out of the slot, it will also use the tool verification sensor to verify that the tool has been correctly mounted.
 The sequence should have the following steps:

-**Step 1:** Start the sequence off with a <span class="fb-step fb-move-absolute">FIND HOME</span> command.
+**Step 1:** Start the sequence off with a <span class="fb-step fb-find-home">FIND HOME</span> command.
 This will ensure your FarmBot mounts the tool with the greatest level of precision.

 ![Screen Shot 2020-04-28 at 10.10.36 PM.png](_images/Screen_Shot_2020-04-28_at_10.10.36_PM.png)